varnerlab/GapFindFill.jl/README.md

 **Installation**.
 Within [Julia](http://http://julialang.org), press `]` to enter `pkg>` mode.
 To install GFFJ, issue
 ```julia
 add https://github.com/varnerlab/Julia_GapFill_Repository.git
 ```
 To use GFFJ in your project simply issue the command:
 ```julia
 using GFFJ
 ```

 **Test**.
-To test the GFFJ installation use:
+To test the GFFJ installation use the following command in `pkg>` mode:
 ```julia
 test GFFJ
 ```
 which runs two test examples under [test](https://github.com/varnerlab/GFFJ/tree/master/test) directory.

 **Uninstallation**
-To delete GFFJ package use the command:
+To delete GFFJ package use the following command in `pkg>` mode:
 ```julia
 rm GFFJ
 ```